Classical Physics: Spacetime and Fields: Spacetime

 Putting $a=0$ in (\ref{FW2}) gives

-so the Fermi-Walker transport of the four-velocity is equivalent to its covariant change and thus (\ref{FW1}) is valid at all points.
-This transport does not change the orthogonality relation for tetrads (\ref{tet1}) since (\ref{FW2}) gives
+so the Fermi--Walker transport of the four-velocity is equivalent to its covariant change and thus (\ref{FW1}) is valid at all points.
+This transport preserves the orthogonality relation for tetrads (\ref{tet1}) because (\ref{FW2}) gives